tanaya2026/BCB330_PROJECT/README.md

 # BCB330_PROJECT

-**Incorporating novel PDIs and PPIs from the dDAP-seq technique in the AIV2/ePlant database will be beneficial to researchers in visualizing new connec ons, gaining insight and forming conclusions about the GRNs in Arabidopsis thaliana.**
+**Incorporating novel PDIs and PPIs from the dDAP-seq technique in the AIV2/ePlant database will be beneficial to researchers in visualizing new connections, gaining insight and forming conclusions about the GRNs in Arabidopsis thaliana.**

 Objectives: